Step 1 – Choose your new home

-Within 4 working days of the submission of your application, you will receive an ‘Authority to Proceed’ document if your application is successful.
+Within four working days of the submission of your application, you will receive an ‘Authority to Proceed’ document if your application is successful.
 You should let the IFA know so that they can proceed to make a full mortgage application on your behalf with the chosen provider.
 This will be accompanied by a pack containing instructions for your solicitor and legal documents, which the solicitor should go through with you.

 Step 3 – Exchange contracts

-A solicitor must act on your behalf throughout the purchase of your home, handling the exchange of contracts and transferring of your own deposit and the money from your mortgage lender to the seller, and in this case, the home builder.Your solicitor will also handle the transfer of the Help to Buy equity loan to the home builder.
+A solicitor acts on your behalf throughout the purchase of your home, handling the exchange of contracts and transferring of your own deposit and the money from your mortgage lender to the seller, and in this case, the home builder.Your solicitor will also handle the transfer of the Help to Buy equity loan to the home builder.